The Pebble and the Boy: Plot

-They continue on their scooters, encountering various incidents as they travel until they get to Brighton.
+They continue on their journey, encountering various incidents as they travel until they get to Brighton.

 At Brighton they go to a shop where they see a picture of John's dad on the wall, a front page newsclipping.
-They decided to get a copy of it, but instead get another article that shows that John's Dad was in a violent incident and was put in jail.
+They decide to get a copy of it, but instead get another article that shows that John's Dad was in a violent incident and was put in jail.
 John is shocked at learning this about his father, and despondent about the fact that no one had told him.

-John, Nicky and Logan spend more time in Brighton, meeting some more mods, eventually learning the full story of his father.
+John, Nicky and Logan spend more time in Brighton, meeting some more mods, eventually learning his father's full story.